Fix 0xc00d36c4 Video Playback Error on Windows (6 Solutions)

 Can VLC fix all 0xc00d36c4 errors?

-VLC fixes most cases because it has built-in codecs.
-In our testing, it played 13 out of 15 problem files.
-The only exceptions were corrupted files with missing data, which no player can fix.
+VLC fixes most cases because it has built-in codecs, playing almost all problem files that Windows Media Player rejects.
+The only exceptions are corrupted files with missing data, which no player can fix.
 You’ll need a repair tool for those.

 Is it safe to install codec packs?